 You can also find them on Facebook.

 **A runner-up for vegan donuts is Doe Donuts as they have vegan doughnuts daily.
 They have both cake and raised donuts in year-round flavors as well as a seasonal menu.

-Fills Donuts is on SW Washington Street where the original Blue Star Donuts shop was.
-Fills Donuts specializes in soft sourdough doughnuts stuffed with gourmet fillings like Pink Lemonade, Boston Cream Pie, Earl Grey Cream, and White Chocolate Yuzu.
-They even have savory doughnuts filled with pimiento cheese and green bean casserole.
+Fills Donuts was located on SW Washington Street where the original Blue Star Donuts shop was.
+Apparently Fills has closed its doors, however, Fills Donuts specialized in soft sourdough doughnuts stuffed with gourmet fillings like Pink Lemonade, Boston Cream Pie, Earl Grey Cream, and White Chocolate Yuzu.
+They even had savory doughnuts filled with pimiento cheese and green bean casserole.

 The crullers are more like a circular churro.
 They are more delicate in texture as they are light and airy.

 They had online ordering so you can plan your box, and then go pick them up.
 There is a parking garage across the street.
 Or bring someone with you to hop out and fetch them while you circle the block.
 But then you’d have to share your doughnuts.

 And you can get delivery from DoorDash, but they only have the Berliner-style available.
 But you can get Good Coffee!